top of page

 written across six books and now gathered into one reflection.

-The journey of overcoming is not only a walk of faith —
+The journey of overcoming is not only a walk of faith — it is the unfolding of a divine pattern.

 Each stage of transformation mirrors the life of a single Tree: the Tree of Life restored.